|

 defences.

-Our photograph shows the view from the bridge outside the Northgate.
+Our photograph below shows the view from the bridge outside the Northgate.
 On the left runs the Shropshire Union Canal and its towpath.
 Above it rises the escarpment of Triassic sandstone upon which the old fortress was built.
-The City wall is built on top of this- you can clearly see the original Roman portion standing proud of the later masonry.
+The City Wall is built on top of this- you can clearly see the original Roman portion standing proud of the later, medieval masonry.

-It must regretfully be said that this marvellous vista has been considerably curtailed of recent times due to the unchecked proliferation of sycamore trees growing atop the ridge and along the base of the wall.
-These have now (Summer 2008) attained a considerable height, thoroughly obscuring the view- and doubtlessly causing all manner of damage to the ancient masonry.
+This marvellous vista had been considerably curtailed due to the unchecked proliferation of sycamore trees growing atop the ridge and along the base of the wall.
+These had attained a considerable height, thoroughly obscuring the view- and doubtlessly causing all manner of damage to the ancient masonry.
+Eventually, in 2010, a radical programme of improvements was initiated which cleared the growth and made good damage to the wall.

 Much